Interpretation of the Five Dimensional Quantum Propagation of a Spinless Massless Particle

 In this section, we investigate the problem of counting 5D null paths for the metric $h_{AB}=diag(-1,1,1,1,1)$.
-First, we generalize the sum over 5D null paths to a sum over 5D paths with a certain length ${\cal D}$
+Firstly, we generalize the sum over 5D null paths to a sum over 5D paths with a certain length ${\cal D}$

-Second, we perform a Wick rotation of the time coordinate $x^0\rightarrow ix^0$.
+Secondly, we perform a Wick rotation of the time coordinate $x^0\rightarrow ix^0$.
 This eliminates the causal structure of the 5D Lorentzian manifold and transforms it into a 5D Rienmannian manifold.
-Third, we perform a Laplace transform of the path integral ${\cal R}({\cal D},2,1)$ with respect to ${\cal D}$, which we denote ${\cal K}({\cal L}^{-1},2,1)$
+Thirdly, we perform a Laplace transform of the path integral ${\cal R}({\cal D},2,1)$ with respect to ${\cal D}$, which we denote ${\cal K}({\cal L}^{-1},2,1)$

 ${\cal K}$ satisfies the following selfconsistency relation \cite{fn3}